 Navigation Home - AA-Fishing Lakes Fish

-Guide To The Thrill Of Fishing For Salmon In Washington
+Fishing For Salmon In Washington State

 Pick A LakePick A SpeciesPick A State

-All about fishing for Atlantic, chinook, chum, coho, kokanee, pink and sockeye salmon in WA.
+Guide to fishing for Atlantic, chinook, chum, coho, kokanee, pink and sockeye salmon in WA.

 Washington is in the heart of the Pacific Northwest salmon fishing haven.
 Plenty of quality salmon abound in the coastal and inland waters of the state.
 The major rivers flowing into the Pacific are migration routes for salmon spawning.
 Many of the major lakes in the state have excellent populations of salmon.
 These major lakes include Alder Lake, American Lake, Baker Lake, Banks Lake, Cle Elum Lake, East Rapids Lake, Kachess Lake, Keechelus Lake, Lake Chelan, Lake Crescent, Lake Cushman, Lake Herbert G West, Lake Mayfield, Lake Merwin, Lake Sacajawea, Lake Sammamish, Lake Umatilla, Lake Washington, Lake Wenatchee, Lake Whatcom, Osoyoos Lake, Ozette Lake, Palmer Lake, Riffe Lake, Rimrock Lake, Rock Lake, Roosevelt Lake, Rufus Woods Lake, Silver Lake, Vancouver Lake, Wanapum Lake and Yale Lake.